tawalaya/GoGitBackup/Readme.md

    --help, -h              show help (default: false)

 ```
+### Process
+The tool will iterate all configured GitHub and GitLab accounts and clone all repositories that are accessible to you.
+It will create a directory for each project using the following pattern: `<config.repository>/<accountname>/<project>`.
+If the repository already exists, it will pull the latest changes.
+For pulling we use the provided access token as part of the remote URL.
+This means you **should not** give other people access to the backup directory, as they can extract your key and access all your repositories.

+In case you invalidated a key, you can use the `update` command to update all remotes to the new key.
+The old remote will remain after the update as `old-remote`.
 ### Config
 To run the utility, you need to specify at least one account and a local repository.
 An exemplary config file can look like this: